Your landing page is one of the most important things in your sales funnel. You have to make sure it’s optimized to engage and convert every visitor.

 Not a very good impression!

 Another alternative to stock images are illustrations.
-They appeal to a broad section of the users, and adding an illustration also makes your page look like you actually put in an effort.
+They appeal to a broad section of the users and adding an illustration also makes your page look like you actually put in an effort.

 To Sum Up…

 A landing page will decide the success of your marketing campaign.
-Make sure it’s well-optimized with high-quality images, attractive color palette, and readable fonts.
+Make sure it’s well-optimized with high-quality images, an attractive color palette, and readable fonts.